johnhayn-es/johnhayn-es/wegotpop/about.md

 ### My Role
 #### Senior Product Designer
-I joined the POP team as Senior Product Designer to help build out their enterprise products for film and television professionals; consolidating a disparate design system, providing user engagement insights and overseeing the output of a growing design team.
+I joined the POP team to help build out their enterprise products for film and television professionals; consolidating a disparate design system, providing user engagement insights and overseeing the output of a growing design team.

 ### Projects